ScottLogic/Technology-Carbon-Standard/pages/information/cloud.md

 [^cloud-utilisation]: [United States Data Center Energy Usage Report](https://eta-publications.lbl.gov/sites/default/files/lbnl-1005775_v2.pdf)

-{% include linkedHeading.html heading="Quantifying the emissions of Cloud Services" level=3 %}
+{% include linkedHeading.html heading="Quantifying the Emissions of Cloud Services" level=2 %}

 Cloud providers may provide data on the emissions that are attributable to service use, but what is included may vary and there can be a significant time delay to these figures.
 Here is a breakdown of the top 3 providers own tools.